-Guerilla marketing on Black Friday #1: REI #OptOutside again
+Guerilla marketing on Black Friday Number 1: REI #OptOutside again

 We'll be highlighting a few examples of those throughout the day to draw attention to some of the more interesting approaches to the event.

-First up, US camping retailer REI are once again launching their #OptOutside campaign which has involved them closing all of their stores on the day (and their website) and encouraging their shoppers to get outdoors and spend quality time with family and friends instead of in the shops.
+First up, US camping retailer REI is once again launching their #OptOutside campaign, which has involved them closing all of their stores on the day (and their website) and encouraging their shoppers to get outdoors and spend quality time with family and friends instead of in stores.